Andrew Benintendi Player Props: White Sox vs. Guardians

 Andrew Benintendi At The Plate

+- Among qualified hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 37th, and he is 127th in the league in slugging.

-- He has hit a long ball in two of 94 games played this year, and in 0.5% of his plate appearances.
+- Benintendi has picked up a hit in 77.7% of his 94 games this year, with at least two hits in 28.7% of them.

+- In 94 games played this year, he has hit a homer in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.